texta-tk/texta-tk.github.io/source/embedding.rst

 GUI
 =====

 Navigate to **Models -> Embeddings** and click on the **CREATE** button on top-left.
-Choose the name for you embedding (*Description*).
+Choose the name for you :ref:`embedding <embedding_concept>` (*Description*).
-Define the query and select indices on which the query will be executed.
+Define the :ref:`query <query_concept>` and select indices on which the :ref:`query <query_concept>` will be executed.
 If you leave *Query* empty, it will take all documents from the selected indices.
-If you have any searches defined in your project, they will appear in a dropdown menu if you click on the field *Query* - you can use existing searches as queries.
+If you have any searches defined in your :ref:`project <project_concept>`, they will appear in a dropdown menu if you click on the field *Query* - you can use existing searches as queries.

-Choose *fields* on which the embedding will be trained.
+Choose *fields* on which the :ref:`embedding <embedding_concept>` will be trained.
 The selected fields should contain textual data.

 .. note::
 	It is recommended to use lemmatized or tokenized data.
 Lemmatization is especially useful with morphologically complex languages.
-You can tokenize and lemmatize the data with MLP.
+You can tokenize and lemmatize the data with :ref:`MLP <mlp>`.

 Field *Number of dimensions* defines the length of the word vectors.
 100-200 dimensions is usually a good place to start with.
-Field *Minimum frequency* sets how many times a word must occur in the data in minimum in order to get included into the embedding.
+Field *Minimum frequency* sets how many times a word must occur in the data in minimum in order to get included into the :ref:`embedding <embedding_concept>`.
 Again, you can leave it with the default value *5* if you are unsure which value to pick.

 .. note::
     The quality of the embedding depends on the size of the dataset.
 The larger the better.